IABTechLab/uid2-client-cpp11/README.md

 sudo ./tools/install-ubuntu-deps.sh
 ```

-To set up dependencies on Mac OS X, make sure you have latest xcode installed, then:
+To set up dependencies on macOS, make sure you have latest xcode installed, then:

 ```
-./tools/install-macosx-deps.sh
+./tools/install-macos-deps.sh
 ```

 If you want to have clang-14 installed on Mac, run these additional commands: